danaalkalali/myjob/popstructure.md

 # Finding your population structure
 This is a tutorial on how to find population structure groups to use as a confounder in your GWAS analysis!

 Population structure is an important confounder to include in your genetic association analyses.
 You might see an association that you think is due to the genotype-phenotype relationship, but is actually due to the fact that the allele is common in one of the (sub)populations in your study.
-This would lead to false positives, which I'm sure you're not a fan of.
+This would lead to false positives, which I don't think you want if you're hoping your paper gets published.

 ## Tools required
 Most of these are available on the NYUAD Jubail HPC, if you're my colleague.